Facilities for Visually Impaired People

 Hearing enhancement & headsets

-We have an innovative streaming system for assisted listening and audio description.
-The free MobileConnect app from Sennheiser gives you access to assisted listening or, at certain performances, audio description.
+We have an innovative digital radio frequency system for assisted listening and audio description.
+Our Sennheiser radio receivers give you access to assisted listening and, at certain performances, audio description.

 How To Use

-- Plug in your headphones or induction neck loop
+1. Plug in your headphones or induction neck loop.

 Assistance dogs are welcome in all spaces of the Bridge Theatre.
 Please let us know when booking so that we can arrange an aisle seat for you and tell you about any loud noises or special effects that might affect your dog’s comfort.
 Alternatively, you can leave your dog in the care of our hospitality team.